fwup-home/fwup/README.md

   8. Firmware archive digital signature creation and verification (BETA!!)

+  9. Sparse file support to reduce number of bytes that need to be written when initializing large filesystems (see section on sparse files)

-  9. Permissive license (Apache 2.0 License - see end of doc)
+  10. Permissive license (Apache 2.0 License - see end of doc)

 This utility is based off of firmware update utilities I've written for various projects.
 It has already received a lot of use with the open source Nerves